Rollins Pass: Airway Victor Eight

-Rollins Pass is traversed by a low altitude enroute airway radial, Victor Eight, the width of the airway is 4 nautical miles on either side of the centerline which skirts the summit of the pass.
+Rollins Pass is traversed by a low altitude enroute airway radial, Victor Eight; the width of the airway is 4 nmi on either side of the centerline which skirts the summit of the pass.
 Pilots have recommended to avoid the area in bad weather due to extreme downdrafts, mountain waves, and turbulence on the east side of the pass.

 Drone operations

-Drone (UAS) flights are permissible in Class G airspace on/over Rollins Pass provided all flights adhere to the FAA's regulations for recreational or commercial drone flights.
+Drone (UAS) flights are permissible in Class G airspace over Rollins Pass, provided all flights adhere to the FAA's regulations for recreational or commercial drone flights.
 The one major restriction is that drones cannot take off from, land in, or be operated from congressionally designated wilderness areas.
-Remote pilots and drone enthusiasts should exercise extreme caution as the enroute airway radial brings fast-moving aircraft within the area, including Flight for Life helicopters, aerial firefighting aircraft, search and rescue helicopters, and high-speed military aircraft; many of which fly below 500 AGL.
+Remote pilots and drone enthusiasts should exercise extreme caution, as the enroute airway radial brings fast-moving aircraft within the area, including Flight for Life helicopters, aerial firefighting aircraft, search-and-rescue helicopters, and high-speed military aircraft, many of which fly below 500 ft AGL.